TheRealOnogen/Project_LTS_O/README.md

 2. Rescuezilla
 3. win11debloat

-# What is Arch LTS O?
+# What is Linux LTS O?

-Arch LTS O is a custom Arch based distro, it has all the essentials and is meant to be arch for people whow want an easy install, it is not bloated, it includes
+Linux LTS O is a seiries of custom distros, they have all the essentials and is meant to be for people whow want an easy install, not bloated, it include

 1. Nano
 2. Ly (sddm on alpine)